xylik/nomulus/docs/coding-faq.md

 specify .domain.tld after the nameserver wildcard (e.g. ns*.domain.tld).
 But you can't do anything else, like searching for nameservers with ns*.tld.
 When using a wildcard, we currently require a prefix of at least two characters, to avoid having someone search for *.
-There are other limitations to the system which we plan to address in the future.